Alien vs. Predator (film): Box office

 Alien vs. Predator grossed $80.3 million in the United States and Canada, and $97.1 million in other territories, for a worldwide total of $177.4 million.
 Deadline Hollywood reported the film was "extremely profitable" for the studio.

 The film was released in North America on August 13, 2004, in 3,395 theaters, and grossed $38.2 million in its opening weekend (an average of $11,278 per venue), finishing first at the box office.
 The film spent 16 weeks in theaters.
 It grossed $9 million in the United Kingdom, $16 million in Japan, and $8 million in Germany.
-It ranks third behind Aliens and Prometheus at the domestic box office, and at the time was the highest-grossing film of both the Predator and Alien franchises (and to-date is the third best total, behind Romulus and Prometheus).
+It ranks third behind Aliens and Prometheus at the domestic box office, and at the time was the highest-grossing film of both the Predator and Alien franchises (and to-date is the fourth best total, behind Alien: Romulus, Predator: Badlands and Prometheus).

 Critical response

+On Rotten Tomatoes, the film has a rating of 21% based on 146 reviews with an average rating of 4.3/10.
+The website's consensus reads: "Gore without scares and cardboard cut-out characters make this clash of the monsters a dull sit."
 On Metacritic the film has a weighted average score of 29 out of 100, based on 21 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Rick Kisonak of Film Threat praised the film stating, "For a big dumb production about a movie monster smackdown, Alien vs. Predator is a surprisingly good time".
 Ian Grey of the Orlando Weekly felt, "Anderson clearly relished making this wonderful, utterly silly film; his heart shows in every drip of slime."
 Staci Layne Wilson of Horror.com called it "a pretty movie to look at with its grandiose sets and top notch creature FX, but it's a lot like Anderson's previous works in that it's all facade and no foundation."
 Gary Dowell of The Dallas Morning News called the film, "a transparent attempt to jumpstart two run-down franchises".
 Ed Halter of The Village Voice described the film's lighting for fight sequences as, "black-on-black-in-blackness", while Ty Burr of The Boston Globe felt the lighting "left the audience in the dark".